 Cucumber – Plant beside asparagus, beans, Brassicas, celery, corn, dill, kohlrabi, lettuce, onion, peas, radish, and tomatoes.
 Avoid planting near potatoes and sage.
 Both corn and sunflowers can act as a trellis for cucumbers to good effect.
 Dill will help cucumbers by attracting predatory insects, and nasturtiums will improve the flavour and growth of cucumbers.

 Dill – Dill improves the health of cabbages and other Brassicas, and is a very good companion for corn, cucumbers, lettuce, and onions.
-Dill attracts the predatory wasps that feed on garden caterpillars, and it repels aphids and spider mites.
 Avoid planting near carrots and tomatoes.
+Dill attracts ladybird beetles, parasitoid wasps, hoverflies, bees, and garden spiders, making it one of the most useful companion planting candidates.